hdan-design/hdan-design.github.io/_projects/1-MyCrimson.md

 ### Academics at a Glance

 MyCrimson allows students to quickly access any app, internal or third party, that they need to manage their education.
-They can also view progress and deadlines for upcoming required tasks, and use a chatbot to access information in the university knowledgebase.
+They can also view progress and deadlines for upcoming required tasks, and use a chatbot to access information in the university knowledge base.

 ![2](/images/projects/mycrimson/View_app.png)